The Wisdom of A Child

 Then the big night came.
 With his blue pinewood derby in his hand and pride in his heart, we headed to the big race.
 Once there my little boy’s pride turned to humility.
 Gilbert’s car was obviously the only car made entirely on his own.
 All the other cars were a father-son partnership, with cool paint jobs and sleek body styles made for speed.

 A few of the boys giggled as they looked at Gilbert’s lopsided, wobbly, unattractive vehicle.
 To add to the humility, Gilbert was the only boy without a man at his side.
 A couple of the boys who were from single parent homes at least had an uncle or grandfather by their side, Gilbert had “mom”.

-Gilbert leapt into the air with a loud “Thank You” as the crowd roared in approval.
-The Scout Master came up to Gilbert with the microphone in hand and asked the obvious question, “So you prayed to win, huh, Gilbert?”
+Gilbert leaped into the air with a loud “Thank You” as the crowd roared in approval.
+The Scout Master came up to Gilbert with microphone in hand and asked the obvious question, “So you prayed to win, huh, Gilbert?”

 To which my young son answered, “Oh, no sir.
 That wouldn’t be fair to ask God to help you beat someone else.
 I just asked Him to make it so I wouldn’t cry when I lost.”

 Children seem to have a wisdom far beyond us.
 Gilbert didn’t ask God to win the race, he didn’t ask God to fix the outcome.
 Gilbert asked God to give him strength in the outcome.
 When Gilbert first saw the other cars he didn’t cry out to God, “No fair, they had a father’s help!”
 No, he went to his Father for strength.
 Perhaps, we spend too much of our prayer time asking God to rig the race, to make us number one, or too much time asking God to remove us from the struggle, when we should be seeking God’s strength to get through the struggle.
 “I can do everything through Him who gives me strength.”
 (Philippians 4:13)